 Our first proprietary automated assembly line is scheduled to be in use at the Hungary Flextronics manufacturing plant by the middle of 2015.
 We expect the automated assembly line to enable us to scale production of our power optimizers, decrease labor costs, and improve quality levels.
 Once production is operating at full capacity, we expect the automated assembly line to be capable of producing approximately 1.8 million power optimizers per year.
 This automated assembly line can also be replicated and deployed to additional production facilities.
 We have designed and are responsible for funding all of the capital expenses associated with this automated assembly line.
-We expect to invest in additional automated assembly lines in the future, and we will own and be responsible for funding all of the capital expenses incurred in conjunction with such automated assembly lines.
-The current and expected capital expenses associated with these automated assembly lines are not significant and will be funded out of our cash flows.
+We expect to invest in additional automated assembly lines in the future, and we will own and be responsible for funding all of the capital expenses associated with these automated assembly lines are not significant and will be funded out of our cash flows.